MrCyann/blab-chrome-extensions/README.md

 # blab-chrome-extensions

-A Google Chrome Extension that will list the recent chat log from a Blab.im room.
+A Google Chrome Extension that will simply list the recent chat log from a Blab.im room in the developer s console output.